passoswell/utils/README.md

 ```
 git submodule update --init basic_graphics
 ```

+### Adding the libs to your project
+This task is dependent on the tools and IDEs used and is not covered by this readme.

 ## Code Examples
 Example codes for most of the modules are available in the "examples" folder.
 For the git submodules, a "examples" folder is present in their own folder.